-- to encourage among our associates a culture of honesty, accountability and mutual respect; - to provide guidance to help associates to recognize and deal with ethical issues; and - · to provide mechanisms for associates to report unethical conduct.
+- to encourage among our associates a culture of honesty, accountability and mutual respect; - · to provide guidance to help associates to recognize and deal with ethical issues; and - to provide mechanisms for associates to report unethical conduct.

 The Board of Directors is ultimately responsible for oversight of this Code.
 The Board has designated a Compliance Officer for the day-to-day implementation and administration of this Code.
 From time to time, the Board may change this designation and may also designate one or more Assistant Compliance Officers to fill in at times when the Compliance Officer may be otherwise unavailable, such as during his or her vacation.
 Associates can find these designations on CRA's intranet or by contacting CRA's human resources department.
-Associates should direct questions concerning this Code to the Compliance Officer.
+Associates should direct questions concerning this Code to the Compliance Officer, whose contact information can be found on CRA's intranet.